ihartzell/serializaiton-example/README.md

 ## Background
 During the time I was taking java2, my first project was making a simple user account.\
 After this a Facebook account was added.
-Throughout the semester the program was centered around\
+Throughout the semester the program continued to develop\
-simulating Facebook, and this was the third installment of the continuing program throughout the\
+centered around simulating Facebook, and this was the third installment of the program.
-semester.

 # Author Info
 - Author: Isaac Hartzell